Nearly all sessions are now listed - find the schedule below!

 All Levels

-In this session, we will describe the use of dialogue (from Essential Partners, formerly Public Conversations Project) to train family therapy students on how to engage in conversations across differences and polarization.
-For us, dialogue is an innovative way to train therapists who must work with clients and families from all different backgrounds and experiences.
-We discuss how dialogue is systemic in nature and hold the notion that people cannot be told or mandated to value diversity.
-Rather, we hope to provide students training to become therapists the opportunity to learn how to cherish diversity, by embracing uncertainty and curiosity about their beliefs and others.
-Through reflective structured dialogue, students experience how beliefs are shaped by one’s social world and how they would have evolved to hold different beliefs had they been born into a different social world.
-To exemplify our ideas, we share a case example in which a fishbowl-style of dialogue is used to train therapists, and will engage workshop participants in practicing a curious posture and crafting their own questions from a place of curiosity.
+Dialogue is an innovative way to train therapists who must work with clients and families from all different backgrounds and experiences.
+In this session, we will describe the use of dialogue to train family therapy students on how to engage in conversations across differences and polarization.
+Through reflective structured dialogue, participants will experience how they would have evolved to hold different beliefs had they been born into a different social world.
+We will share a case example of fishbowl-style dialogue used to train therapists, and engage participants how to craft their own questions from a place of curiosity.

 Lana Kim - Program Director; Lewis and Clark College